 Seeking Alpha (SA) is one of the largest investment-related social media websites.
-As of 2021, roughly 17 million different people visit Seeking Alpha each month, the site has more than 10 million registered users, and more than 16,000 individuals contribute at least one SA report.
-Reports are intended to provide new investment research, rather than to simply break news, and each report is https://static.seekingalpha.com/uploads/pdf income/sa media kit 01.06.21.pdf subject to significant editorial review.
-Prior work finds that these reports contain value-relevant information that predicts returns (Chen et al., 2014) and facilitates more informative retail trading (Farrell et al., 2022).
+As of 2021, the site attracts approximately 17 million unique visitors each month, boasts over 10 million registered users, and has more than 16,000 contributors who have published at least one report..5 SA Reports are intended to provide new investment research, rather than to simply break news, and each report https://static.seekingalpha.com/uploads/pdf income/sa media kit 01.06.21.pdf undergoes significant editorial review.
+Prior work finds that SA reports contain value-relevant information that predict returns (Chen et al., 2014) and facilitate more informative retail trading (Farrell et al., 2022).

-&lt;sup>5 Additional statistics are available here:
+5 Additional statistics are available here:

 In December of 2018, Seeking Alpha acquired CressCap Investment Research and hired the founder/CEO Steven Cress as head of Quant Strategies to oversee the quantitative modeling.
 On June 3rd of 2019, the SA Product Team announced that they added three new measures to their platform: quant ratings and recommendations, factor grades, and detailed comparison data.
 In addition to providing access to quant ratings, Seeking Alpha added educational tools emphasizing the value of quantitative investing.
-For example, the site introduced information on the strong historical performance of quant ratings and offered frequent webinars that discussed the advantages of quantitative investing.
-Thus, the introduction of quantitative ratings on the SA platform both educated investors about the benefits of quantitative investing and reduced the cost associated with acquiring quantitative signals.
+For example, the site introduced information on the strong historical performance of quant ratings and offered frequent white papers and webinars that discussed the advantages of quantitative investing.6

-Appendix A provides an example of the information available for each of the quantitative metrics for TSLA.
-We see that TLSA has a quant rating of 3.43, which corresponds to a quant recommendation of Hold.
+Appendix A provides an example of the quantitative metrics available for TSLA.
+TLSA has a quant rating of 3.43, which corresponds to a quant recommendation of Hold.
 More generally, quant ratings are mapped to quant recommendations using the following scale: Strong Sell (Quant Rating < 1.5), Sell (1.5<=Quant Rating<2.5), Hold (2.5 <=Quant Rating <3.5), Buy (3.5<=Quant Rating <4.5), and Strong Buy (Quant Rating >=4.5).
-Users are also able to observe the factor grades for the five primary factors that are considered in the quantitative model: Valuation, Growth, Profitability, Momentum, and Earnings Revisions.
+Users can also view the factor grades for the five primary factors incorporated in the quantitative model: Valuation, Growth, Profitability, Momentum, and Earnings Revisions.
 We note that the Growth factor constructed by SA is not intended to measure the academic definition of growth stocks (e.g., high market-to-book) but rather to capture growth in profitability (e.g., revenue growth, growth in ROA, etc.).
-Users can also click on specific factor grades to better understand their inputs and examine how TLSA ranks on each input relative to other firms in the same Global Industry Classification

-Standard (GICS) sector.
-For example, with respect to profitability, TSLA had a relatively low grade on Gross Profit Margin but performed well on many other metrics.
+Users can also click on specific factor grades to better understand their inputs and see how TLSA ranks on each metric relative to other firms in the same Global Industry Classification Standard (GICS) sector.
+For example, while TSLA received a relatively low grade for Gross Profit Margin under the Profitability factor, it performed well on several other profitability-related metrics.